-What is a Duplex Ultrasound scan?
+What is a duplex ultrasound scan?

-What happens during a Duplex Ultrasound scan?
+What happens during a duplex ultrasound scan?

-How long does it take?
+How long does an ultrasound scan take?

-These scans do not involve radiation and are painless and safe.
+Ultrasound scans do not involve radiation and are painless and safe.
 You will be able to return to work and drive immediately after the scan has been completed.